CRESLI 2024-2025 Seal Walks and Cruises

 The seals were not disturbed by our group.

 • We at CRESLI have 20 years of experience leading hundreds of seal walks at Cupsogue Beach.
-We are extremely cognizant of the potential for distrurbance and ALWAYS act in ways that will not disturb seals, even with large groups of people.
+We are very cognizant of the potential for distrurbance and ALWAYS act in ways that will not disturb seals, even with large groups of people.

 We ask that all persons wishing to view seals, do so first on guided tours like ours.
 Learn from us about how to view seals without scaring them.